GluuFederation/docs-oxd-prod/docs/sources/configuration/index.md

 - `server configuration` - oxd specific configuration
 - `defaultSiteConfig` - fallback configuration values for the OpenID Connect `/register-site` command.
 Learn more on the [oxd API page](../api/index.md#register-site)
-- Everything else that is inside comes from dropwizard framework.
+- Everything else that is inside comes from the Dropwizard framework.
 For a complete list of server-related parameters, click [here](http://www.dropwizard.io/1.3.1/docs/manual/configuration.html)

 Here we will explain `server configuration` and `defaultSiteConfig`.
-Dropwizard configuration parameters can be checks in dropwizard [configuration documentation](http://www.dropwizard.io/1.3.1/docs/manual/configuration.html).
+Dropwizard configuration parameters can be checked in the Dropwizard [configuration documentation](http://www.dropwizard.io/1.3.1/docs/manual/configuration.html).

 The content of the `/opt/oxd-server/conf/oxd-server.yml` file is as follows: